austinseraphin/motion-accessibility/README.md

 #### :starts_media_session
 Silences VoiceOver during a media session that should not be interrupted.
 For example, silence VoiceOver speech while the user is recording audio.
 #### :updates_frequently
 Tells VoiceOver to avoid handling continual notifications.
 Instead it should poll for changes when it needs updated information.
+You do this with the notifications discussed below.
 #### :adjustable
 The view has an adjustable value.
 Also see the `accessibility_increment` and `accessibility_decrement` methods.
 #### :allows_direct_interaction